 DEEP stands for the Data-led Education Equity Program.

-Supported by the University of Sydney, DEEP underpins efforts to bridge the education equity gap among schools by giving those in outer regional, remote, very remote, Indigenous and low socioeconomic communities free-of-charge access to Janison’s industry-leading student assessment tools, Reach and ICAS.
+Supported by the University of Sydney, DEEP underpins efforts to bridge the education equity gap among schools by giving those in outer regional, remote, very remote, Indigenous and low socioeconomic communities free-of-charge access to Janison’s industry-leading student assessment tools, Reach, ICAS, and PSAM.

 If you do not meet the eligibility criteria, contact us to discuss your school’s specific requirements and we will tailor an assessment package to suit your needs.